2/7 Two groups of mates fly to Koh Phangan, famous for its wild full-moon parties. (R)

 16/20 In Norwich Castle, Michael uncovers the Victorian public's gory fascination with crime.

-4/6 Major changes in the twentieth century and their impact on Highland communities.
+4/6 Major changes in the 20th century and their impact on Highland communities.

 10/15 Series highlighting the immense challenges faced by emergency services in rural Scotland.